-The problem isn't with meat, it's with sugar and overeating of highly-processed carbs like grains and potatoes.
+The problem isn't with meat, it's with sugar, the overeating of highly-processed carbs, and excessive consumption of grains and potatoes.
 It's not the steak, it's those donuts.

 You see, for millions of years we've been meat-eaters.
 It's only been in the last 10,000 years or so that we've even cultivated grains and legumes.

 We've switched from a mostly meat diet to a heavy grain and sugar-based diet and it has skyrocketed obesity rates, diabetes, cancer, and osteoporosis.
 Over the past 10,000 years, we've also gotten smaller in stature and our brain size has followed.

 It's not an accident that this is happening.